spexod/iSLAT/README.md

 by request.

 ## Parameters definitions and units
-- Model parameters: temperature is in K, radius in au, column density in cm<sup>-2</sup>
+- Model parameters: temperature is in K, radius in au (this is the radius of the equivalent emitting area, not the orbital radius of the emission), column density in cm<sup>-2</sup>
 - Other parameters:
-  - plot start/range and min/max wavelength (which the spectral range for computing the model) are in μm
+  - plot start/range and min/max wavelength (i.e. the spectral range
+  for computing the model) are in μm
   - distance is in pc
-  - stellar RV is in km/s, and will shift the observed spectrum accordingly
+  - stellar RV is Heliocentric and in km/s, and will shift the observed spectrum (not the model)
   - line FWHM is in km/s, and is used in convolution of the model to match the observed line widths
   - line broadening is in km/s and is the FWHM of the intrinsic line broadening due to thermal motion or turbulence
-  - line separation is in μm, and is used to identify isolated lines in the current water model
+  - line separation is in μm, and is used to identify isolated lines in the model for the molecule selected in the drop-down menu

 ## Quick reference for main functions
-- Save parameters: save in an output file the current model parameters (T, R, N) for each molecule; the output file will have the same name as the input observed spectrum plus "-save.txt" and will be stored in the folder SAVES
+- Save parameters: save in an output file the current model parameters (T, R, N) for each molecule; the output file will have the same name as the input observed spectrum plus "-save.txt" and will be stored in the folder iSLAT/SAVES
-- Load parameters: loads previously saved model parameters from output file created with "Save parameters"
+- Load parameters: loads previously saved model parameters from output file created with "Save Parameters" from the folder iSLAT/SAVES
 - Export models: export a specific or all model spectra in an output csv file
 - Selecting a line: by dragging a region in the top spectrum plot, the